Home Page

 5.7 The Council/School will take steps to minimise any difficulties which individuals may experience as a result of raising a concern and provide any appropriate support.
 For instance, if the individual is required to give evidence in disciplinary or criminal proceedings, the Council/School will provide advice about the procedure.

-5.8 The Council/School accept that individuals raising a concern need to be assured that the matter has been properly addressed and will notify them when the whistleblowing policy process has been completed.
+5.8 The Council/Schools accept that individuals raising a concern need to be assured that the matter has been properly addressed and will notify them when the whistleblowing policy process has been completed.
 This will normally be within 20 working days of a concern being raised.
 In addition, details will be given on what action has been taken to correct working practices, which have been found to be at fault by the investigation.

-5.9 If an allegation is received anonymously, it may restrict what the Council/School is able to do.
 There is an expectation that the person reporting a matter will disclose their identity to the Audit Manager, as this will facilitate the investigation.
-The Council/School will endeavour to maintain the person's anonymity wherever possible.
+The Council/School will endeavour to maintain the person’s anonymity wherever possible.

 5.10 The following factors will be considered when establishing the scope and depth of any investigation: